Luca-R04/HorizonSwapper/README.md

 - Download HorizonSwapper from either [Nexus Mods]() or the [Releases](https://github.com/Luca-R04/HorizonSwapper/releases) tab.
 - Extract the zip.

+## UNINSTALLING
+To remove the swapped character, press the RESET button in HorizonSwapper.
+Another possibility is to go into the game directory and manually delete mod_HorizonSwapper.ini.

+The tool itself is a portable install, so simply deleting the folder will remove all of it.

 ## Usage
 - Run the .exe.
 - Select a game directory.